-Evaluating the reliability of LMMs in the medical domain requires robust methods, and ProbMed, our newly introduced dataset, addresses this by incorporating probing evaluation and procedural diagnosis.
-Our study reveals significant limitations in models like GPT-4V and Gemini Pro, which perform worse than random guessing on specialized diagnostic questions, while CheXagent's results highlight the importance of domain-specific knowledge.
-These findings underscore the urgent need for robust evaluation methodologies to ensure the reliability and accuracy of LMMs in medical imaging.
-Despite the contributions, limitations such as the imbalanced image distribution favoring Chest X-rays (see Table ~\ref{table:statistics}) and the lack of open-ended evaluations like report generation remain.
-The broader impact of our work includes improved diagnostic accuracy and patient care, but also highlights the risks of deploying unreliable models in healthcare.
-To mitigate these risks, we recommend rigorous testing, continuous performance monitoring, and incorporation of domain-specific expertise.
-Our work aims to enhance the development of trustworthy AI systems in healthcare, ultimately improving patient outcomes.
+Despite the contributions, limitations such as the imbalanced image distribution favoring Chest X-rays (see Table ~\ref{table:statistics}) and the absence of open-ended evaluations, such as report generation, remain.
+The broader impact of our work includes the potential for improved diagnostic accuracy and better patient care, but it also highlights the risks of deploying unreliable models in healthcare.
+We recommend rigorous testing, continuous performance monitoring, and the incorporation of domain-specific expertise to mitigate these risks.
+Ultimately, our work aims to contribute to the development of trustworthy AI systems in healthcare, advancing diagnostic outcomes and patient safety.